Deep generative priors for 3D brain analysis: Experiments

 \subsubsection{Comparison with state-of-the-art methods}

 \textbf{Image restoration.} We compare our method to both data-driven and classical baselines designed for medical imaging.
 For classical approaches, we compare to UniRes~\citet{brudfors2019}, a principled inverse problem solving approach to super resolution of clinical images which uses a total variation (TV) prior.
-In terms of data-driven methods, we compare to SynthSR, a data-driven machine learning method for joint SR and inpainting of heterogeneous T1w scans, as well as two generative models; LoHiResGAN~\citet{Islam2023} and Res-SRDiff~\citet{safari2025}, a GAN and diffusion model approach respectively, which require paired images for training.
+In terms of data-driven methods, we compare to SynthSR, a data-driven machine learning method for joint SR and inpainting of heterogeneous T1w scans, two generative models which require paired images for training LoHiResGAN~\citet{Islam2023} and Res-SRDiff~\citet{safari2025}, a GAN and diffusion model approach respectively, and Di-Fusion~\citet{Wu2025} a self-supervised denoising diffusion model approach trained on noisy data.
 For methods not designed for a specific modality, we exclude them from the corresponding analysis.

 \textbf{Inpainting.} To assess our anomaly inpainting performance, we compare to SynthSR as well as two recently proposed diffusion model approaches; DDPM-2D~\citet{durrer2024b} and DDPM-pseudo3D~\citet{Zhu2023}.
 All baselines use paired images and segmentation maps during training.